frank-ezenwanne/trackertest-desktop/README.md

 Okay so setting up this is easy.
 But first this was a rushed one-week project admist doing other things.
 Aesthetics and some other things are not so fantatsic.

+This is a very simple CRUD project built to understand how to work with react and electron.

 It has two components, the electron app which actually houses a react frontend, and a django backend in the django-app folder

 First, create a virtual environment named venv in the django-app folder.
 You can then install all the django/python requirements with the requirements.txt file.